awjlogan/emon32/README.md

 ## License

-This project is licensed under [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) or later.
+This project is licensed under the [Creative Commons Attribution Sharealike 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 Any alterations must be made available immediately, or upon request.

 ## Acknowledgements

-  - Rob Wall of Open Energy Monitor for lots of in depth discussion around sampling strategies.
+  - OpenEnergyMonitor
-  - The SAMD bare metal environment was taken from the excellent collection of [microcontroller starter projects](https://github.com/ataradov/mcu-starter-projects) by Alex Taradov
+  - Rob Wall of Open Energy Monitor forums for lots of in depth discussion around sampling strategies.